martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

    certificate.

 3. The client checks each of its reference identifiers against the presented identifiers for the purpose of finding a match.

-4. When checking a reference identifier against a presented identifier, the client matches the source domain of the identifiers and, optionally, their application service type.
+When checking a reference identifier against a presented identifier, the client matches the source domain of the identifiers and, optionally, their application service type.

-Naturally, in addition to checking identifiers, a client might complete further checks to ensure that the server is authorized to provide the requested service.
-However, such checking is not a matter of verifying the application service identity presented in a certificate, and therefore methods for doing so (e.g., consulting local policy information) are out of scope for this document.
+Naturally, in addition to checking identifiers, a client should perform further checks, such as expiration and revocation, to ensure that the server is authorized to provide the requested service.
+Such checking is not a matter of verifying the application service identity presented in a certificate, however, and methods for doing so are therefore out of scope for this document.

 ## Constructing a List of Reference Identifiers {#verify-reference}